-What Is Email Validation and Who Uses It?
+Why Is Email Validation Important and Who Uses It?

-There are many different reasons why marketing lists degrade over time:
+There are many reasons why marketing lists degrade over time:

-The result is always the same: low deliverability and open rates, which, in turn, lead to a worse return on investment from your marketing campaigns.
+Because marketing lists degrade over time, over 50 percent of emails are labeled as spam, regardless of whether they are spam or not.
+And the result is always the same: low deliverability and open rates, which, in turn, lead to a worse return on investment from your marketing campaigns.
 What’s more, they also lower your sender reputation.
-If you allow it to get too low, your service provider may even kick you from their platform.
+If you allow it to get too low, your service provider may kick you from their platform.

 How Does Email List Validation Work?

-Different email list validation services apply different validation techniques, but the general process can be broken down into the following three steps:
+If you’re wondering how does email validation work, you’ll find many answers and a long list of validation options.
+Still, even though different email list validation services apply different validation techniques, the general process can be broken down into the following three steps.

 Step 1: Syntax Check